jahir10ali/naptans-for-tfl-stations/README.md

-# NaPTAN ID's for all TfL Stations (no Bus Stations)
+# NaPTAN ID's and Lines Operating for all TfL Stations (no Bus Stations)